lexibank/seabor/README.md

 ## Description

-The CLDF dataset provides manually annotated and automated borrowings in SEA languages along with code by which borrowings can be detected.
+The CLDF dataset provides manually and automatically annotated and automated cognates and borrowings in SEA languages.

 This dataset is licensed under a CC-BY-4.0 license

 Available online at https://github.com/lexibank/seabor

+## Notes

+Automated annotation of cognacy and borrowings in this dataset has been computed using the methods implemented in the `lingrex` package:

+> List, Johann-Mattis and Robert Forkel (2021): LingRex.
+Linguistic reconstruction with LingPy.
+Version 1.1.0.
+URL: https://github.com/lingpy/lingrex, DOI: https://doi.org/10.5281/zenodo.1544943.
+Leipzig: Max Planck Institute for Evolutionary Anthropology.

 ## Statistics